buildtesters/buildtest/docs/getting_started.rst

 .. program-output:: cat docgen/report-returncode.txt

+..
+Note:: buildtest automatically converts returncode to integer when matching returncode, so ``--filter returncode="2"`` will work too

 If you want to filter by test name ``exit1_pass`` you can use the ``name=exit1_pass`` field as shown below